 6. Dali joined and kick-started a movement.

 As you may know, in the 1930s, Dalí became associated with the Surrealist movement.
-He worked with artists such as René Magritte (who you might recognize for his apples and bowler hats) and Max Ernst.
+He worked with artists such as René Magritte (who you might recognise for his apples and bowler hats) and Max Ernst.

 7. Science played a huge part in Dali’s life.